evildmp/stunning-memory/README.md

 # stunning-memory

-This readme is really great.
+This readme is really great, it's the best readme.